What is Individual Therapy?

 - Boosted confidence

 It’s vital to gain a deep understanding of what to expect in addiction treatment.
-Therefore, it’s paramount to learn the difference between the two main types of addiction therapy, individual therapy, or individual substance abuse counseling, and group therapy.
+Therefore, it’s paramount to learn the difference between the two main types of addiction counseling: individual therapy and group therapy.

 Both individual and group therapy approaches are crucial and helpful and offer varying advantages and benefits.
 Each counseling category has different goals and aims to produce different results.
 Thus, in many cases, individuals in addiction treatment experience both aspects of therapy: individual and group.